microsoft/Reactors/Web_Fundamentals_2/6_Project/README.md

 ## Background

-Job Fairy is an on demand job searching platform that provides a list of available jobs at the click of a button.
+Contoso is an on demand job searching platform that provides a list of available jobs at the click of a button.
 The company's mission is to empower people by brining jobs to the users with a single touch.
 As a member of the development team, a designer has supplied a mock up to be implemented by you, the web developer.

 ## Key Concepts